DataDog/hiring-engineers/answers.md

 ```
 ## Bonus Question: Can you change the collection interval without modifying the Python check file you created?

  Yes.
 You can change it easily in the configuration file .yml of the same name.
 Similar to what I did.
-For Agent 6, min_collection_interval must be added at an instance level, and can be configured individually for each instance.
+For Agent 6, min_collection_interval must be added at an instance level and can be configured individually for each instance.

 Visualizing Data:
 -----------------